Dievesa/ize-compose/README.md

 ### **7. Hardware-Level Battery Protection & Persistent NVS**
 <details>
 All your preferences (Keyboard Layout, Sleep Timers, Caps Lock status) are saved to Non-Volatile Storage (NVS) and survive reboots.
 To protect your battery life, if the voltage drops below 3.5V, the system flashes a hardware warning and enters a deep-sleep protection mode.
-It can only be awakened via a direct `ext0` hardware interrupt from the physical keyboard matrix.
+It can only be awakened via the power tiggle switch.
 </details>